« I've got it covered! | Main | Cover to Cover: The Many Deaths of Barry (Flash) Allen »

 Thus dawned...
 The Age of the Floating Head Cover!

-The Floating Head Cover, as the term implies, featured disembodied heads of team members that were not only watching the dramatic event unfolding below them, but reacting to it as well!
+The Floating Head Cover, as the term implies, featured disembodied heads of team members that were not only observing the dramatic event unfolding below them, but reacting to it as well!

 Here's one of Marvel's earliest examples from Avengers #9 (1964):

 We're not only privy to the creation of Wonder Man, but we also get to see the reaction of the Avengers themselves.
-Granted, it's difficult to tell what's on Iron Man's mind (a problem that would be partially rectified later), but the rest of the Avenger Heads managed to muster enough mild concern to indicate there was something not quite right going on here.
+Granted, it's difficult to tell what's on Iron Man's mind (a problem that would be partially rectified later), but the rest of the Avenger heads managed to muster enough mild concern or vague unhappiness to indicate there was something not quite right going on here.

 That's the beauty of the Floating Head Cover: Its ability to amp-up an already dramatic cover by adding yet another layer of emotion to the scene.
 A "drama sandwich", if you will.